 Also listed in the phonebook will be:

-- Social etiquette for using your cell phone and tips for the socially anxious (inspired by information published in early Grinnell phonebooks)
+- Social etiquette for using your cell phone (as explained by 3 generations of Grinnell women)

-- A place for you to write down all of the now useless phone numbers you have memorized from earlier parts of your life
+- A place for you to write down all of your now useless memorized phone numbers

 - Old telephone propaganda from the 1920s-50s

 - Community Garden FAQs

 - And a lot more!

 BOOKBINDING WORKSHOP: Sunday, June 11, 2pm-3pm (drop in) @ The Stew, 927 Broad St

 Learn a basic stitch to sew your own book pamphlets and sew your own community resource guide to take home with you!
 All ages.
 Free

 PARTY OF THE OBSOLETE: Tuesday, June 13, 7pm-9pm (drop in) @ The Stew, 927 Broad St